 Now wasn’t that easy?

-You can then use the steam wand to froth your milk to make lattes or cappuccinos if that is your preference.
+You can then use the steam wand to froth your milk to make milk-based espresso drinks like lattes or cappuccinos if that is your preference.

-There aren’t really any options to fiddle about with here.
+Unlike some more complex types of coffee makers, there aren’t really any options to fiddle about with.
 So you can get good results on the first try.
 Plus, it means you’re unlikely to mess something up in a morning daze after little sleep or perhaps a touch too much indulgence from the night before.

 Also, most supermarkets sell a wide range of ground coffee for your home espresso machine.
 So you will have no problem finding your favorite coffee to have at home.
 Once ground, coffee has a short lifespan – around 1 hour.
 Whereas beans can last weeks.
 So, if you are purchasing pre-ground coffee, I would take steps to preserve your ground coffee to prevent the flavor from decaying over time.